Rabiya-Abubakar/Challenge-1/grading-assignment/README.md

 # STUDENT GRADE GENERATOR

 ## DESCRIPTION
-This project contains a function that prompts the user to input student marks and returns the corresponding grade based on the input.
+This project contains a  JavaScript function that prompts the user to input student marks and returns the corresponding grade based on the input.

 ## USAGE
 1. Clone the repository.